Who We Are

 Yogi, male, Golden Retriever

 Yogi was born in Australia on June 18, 2011.
 At two months old, he went to Assistance Dogs of Hawaii where he received specialized training until he was one year old.
 After graduating, he came to Japan and became the second Hospital Facility Dog for Shine On!
 Kids.
-Yogi is currently based at Shizuoka Children’s Hospital with his nurse handler Keiko Suzuki.
+For 10 years he worked at Shizuoka Children’s Hospital with his nurse handler Keiko Suzuki, before retiring in September 2021.
+He passed the baton to Ty as his successor and now spends his time in the relaxing countryside.

 Annie, female, Golden Retriever